antor44/sigmoid-comparision/README.md

 ![pi_cam_capture_usb.py](https://github.com/antor44/sigmoid-comparison/blob/main/exp_test3.jpg)

-All codes are based on the same Taylor algorithm with constants, same relative error.
+All codes are based on the same algorithm or have the same relative error.
 The gcc exp (double) and gcc expf (float) codes rely on functions from the standard mathematical library in C, while the gcc SSE2 (4x float) code is based on the well-known [Julien Pommier library](http://gruntthepeon.free.fr/ssemath/).
-The gcc AVX2 (8x float) code also employs the Taylor algorithm with constants, such as avx_mathfun.
+The gcc AVX2 (8x float) code also employs an algorithm similar to avx_mathfun.